-Film Society of the Year Awards 2012
+Film Society of the Year Awards 2013

-The Filmbank Audience Award was sponsored by Filmbank, the Student Cinema award was sponsored by Sheffield Hallam University and the Best New Society Award was sponsored by WRS Insurance.
+The Film Society of the Year Awards were sponsored by MPLC.
+The Filmbank Audience Award and celebratory drinks reception were sponsored by Filmbank.
+The Student Cinema award was sponsored by Sheffield Hallam University and the Best New Society Award was sponsored by WRS Insurance.

 Prizes were kindly donated by Network Releasing, Axiom Films,Trinity Films, FILMCLUB, Dogwoof and Warp Films.